 Export experiment results data

 Use the Export CSV feature to download the results of your experiment in a comma-separated value (CSV) file.
 You can use this file to view your results data in your favorite spreadsheet program.
-You can also share the raw results with others, store the data on your own machines, or perform additional analysis.
+You can also share the raw results with others, store the data on your machine or perform additional analysis.

-Click Export CSV to download the CSV file of the results being shown on the page (limited to the Date Range and Segment selected).
+Click Export CSV to download the CSV file of the results shown on the page (limited to the Date Range and Segment selected).

-Click Manage Metrics to add or remove metrics, or set a new primary metric.
+Click Manage Metrics to add or remove metrics or set a new primary metric.